 - Academically strong sophomores should take the PSAT (offered only directly through high schools) as practice.
 This will not qualify you for the National Merit Competition.

-- Take an OnToCollege SAT/PSAT Prep course on your own, through your school, or join our NEW Live!
-Online SAT/PSAT course with instruction interaction and homework assignments.
+- Take an OnToCollege SAT/PSAT Prep course on your own, or through your school, if it is an OnToCollege school partner.

 - Practice over the summer and fall with lots of practice questions.
 Free practice tests are available from the College Board.